DesiKS/reacto_wk2/README.md

 const mkNode = (value, next = null) => ({ value, next })
 const nums = mkNode(1, mkNode(2, mkNode(3)))
 ```

-1. Given a linked list with `.value` (first value) and `.next` (remaining list) interface, log the values in reverse order.
+Given a linked list with `value` and `next` properties, do the following:
+Part 1.
+Log the values in reverse order.
-2. Write a function which returns a new reversed linked list.
+Part 2.
+Write a function which returns a new reversed linked list.

 **Restrictions**:

-- no mutation at all, 100% pure (except for `console.log` in Part 1)
+- The inpout linked list cannot be mutated, part 2 needs to be a 100% pure function
-- no built-in data structures or methods, only variables / functions / control flow
+- Do not use any built-in data structures or methods, only variables and functions, i.e.
   - no arrays, no objects except the (immutable) list nodes themselves
   - no iterables or iteration protocol (`for`-`of`, `...`)